 First of all, think of Gumbo as a stew, while Jambalaya is most definitely a rice dish.

 Gumbo is made by creating a dark roux from slowly cooked fat and flour.
 The roux is the thickening agent for the stew, yet also delivers the rich dark underlying flavor that all good gumbos possess.

 Gumbo always includes the New Orleans “Holy Trinity” of onion, bell peppers, and celery.
 The most iconic versions usually contain seafood and okra.
 Gumbo can be served on its own or over white rice.
 Yet unlike Jambalaya, the tender rice is always cooked separately.

 What’s The Difference Between Gumbo and Jambalaya?

-Jambalaya, however, is the “American melting-pot” low country version of Spanish Paella.
-It was introduced to the Americas by Spanish colonists and was adapted with the resources and flavors available to them at the time.
+Jambalaya, however, is the “American melting-pot” low-country version of Spanish Paella.
+It was introduced to the Americas by Spanish colonists and was adapted from the resources and flavors available to them at the time.